-Staunton, Illinois was one of the first areas settled Macoupin County, platted in 1835.
+Staunton, Illinois, was one of the first areas settled in Macoupin County, platted in 1835.
 A man named Stanton first owned the property, who donated land for a village square.
-When the new settlers applied for a post office; however, the name was approved as “Staunton.”
+However, when the new settlers applied for a post office, the name was approved as “Staunton.”

 Henry’s Ra66it Ranch

-Rabbits, rabbits and guess what?
+Rabbits, rabbits, and guess what?
 More rabbits!
 Yup, these loveable little critters do like to perpetuate themselves.
-This quirky roadside attraction and official Route 66 Landmark is owned by Rich Henry, who not only loves rabbits but also has a passion for the dear ole’ Mother Road.
-Taking a trip along Route 66 several years ago, Rich noticed a lack of Route 66 visitor centers and souvenirs of the Mother Road.
+This quirky roadside attraction and official Route 66 Landmark is owned by Rich Henry, who loves rabbits and has a passion for the dear ole’ Mother Road.
+Rich took a trip along Route 66 several years ago and noticed a lack of Route 66 visitor centers and souvenirs of the Mother Road.
 Wasting no time in his hometown of Staunton, Illinois, he set about to rectify that situation by adding a new attraction to Main Street USA.

 Inside you’ll find a wide array of Mother Road memorabilia, souvenirs, and collectibles.
 And while there, take the opportunity to talk to this Route 66 authority who enjoys sharing memories of the Mother Road with visitors from all over the world.
 In fact, his dad is in the Illinois Route 66 Hall of Fame at Dixie n McLean, Illinois.

 Outside, you’ll see the ranch itself with hundreds of rabbits, each of which has its own name and distinctive personality.
 Rich has even trained some of the rabbits to do tricks for the many visitors who stop in.
-The Queen of the show during our visit was a rabbit named Montana – stop by and say hello.
+During our visit, the Queen of the show was a rabbit named Montana – stop by and say hello.

 You’ll also see a collection of old Campbell’s “humpin’ to please” trailers next to the replica of the vintage station.

 Just south of Staunton is the old DeCamp Junction.
 Once a small coal-mining settlement, all that’s left today is the old Riddel Store, now used as a residence and a roadhouse that got its start in 1931.
-The roadhouse opened as Duda’s Restaurant, the business had a dance floor and soon became a frequent stop for travelers of Route 66.
-It was here, in the late 1930s, that a large black sedan pulled to stop in front of the restaurant.
+The roadhouse opened as Duda’s Restaurant; the business had a dance floor and soon became a frequent stop for travelers of Route 66.
+In the late 1930s, it was here that a large black sedan pulled to stop in front of the restaurant.
 Within moments, several gangsters burst into the restaurant with guns drawn and ordered everyone outside.
-The thieves then ransacked the restaurant, stealing cash, slot machines, liquor, and Duda’s private gun collection.
+The thieves ransacked the restaurant, stealing cash, slot machines, liquor, and Duda’s private gun collection.

 Henry’s Ra66it Ranch